Search

 • Long trips may make you feel tired, or you may get car sick more easily than usual.
 Try to have regular breaks.

-• When on public transport, make sure you have a seat so you don’t get too tired.
+• When on public transport, sitting instead of standing can make you feel less tired.

 A man and woman embracing and smiling, with a MyHeart MyLife logo alongside them.